Helping millions of people navigate the world of technology.

 DISM /Online /Cleanup-Image /RestoreHealth

-6. Avoid Using RAM Optimization Apps and Third-Party Clipboard Managers
+Fix 4: Avoid Using RAM Optimization Apps and Third-Party Clipboard Managers

 When you copy any text, image, or file, Windows temporarily stores that content on your PC’s RAM.
 If you’re using any RAM booster app, it may clear the clipboard data to free up space.
-This can lead you to believe there are problems with the copy and paste functionality on Windows.
+This can lead you to believe there are problems with the copy-and-paste functionality on Windows.
 You can disable any RAM optimization app on your PC to see if that helps.

 Using a third-party clipboard manager can also cause the copy-paste functionality to stop working.
 You can try disabling or uninstalling any third-party clipboard app before testing the copy-paste functionality again on Windows.